 Polygon around your competition’s location

 Let’s say you own a shoe store in the city and your biggest competition is two blocks away.
-You know that customers that enter your competition’s storefront is interested in the same things you have to offer at your storefront, so why not target them?
+You know that customers that enter your competition’s storefront are interested in the same things you have to offer at your storefront, so why not target them?
+With geofencing, you can draw your virtual fence around your competition’s storefront so that Facebook ads for your company show up when a customer is in their store.

 This is a great way to let users know that your competition’s location isn’t the only one close by that offers what they’re looking for.